The-Donovans-Venom-501c3/music-games/README.md

     git push origin your-branch-name
     ```

-3. Create a Pull Request (PR) from your forked repository to the **develop** branch in the original repository.
+3. Create a Pull Request (PR) from your branch to the **develop** branch.
 Provide a descriptive title and a summary of all of your changes.

 We will review your PR as soon as possible.
 Thank you for contributing!